geopython/pygeometa/docs/content/reference/mcf.md

 ## Nesting MCFs

-In the case where the user is generating metadata for multiple datasets which have common information, it becomes efficient to nest MCF together. pygeometa allows chaining MCFs to inherit values from other MCFs.
+In the case where the user is generating metadata for multiple datasets which have common information, it becomes efficient to nest MCFs. pygeometa allows chaining MCFs to inherit values from other MCFs.
 Example: multiple datasets MCFs can refer a single MCF that contain contact information common to all those datasets.

 To use MCF nesting:

-* At the top of any section of a MCF add `base_mcf: foo.yml`
+* Add `base_mcf: foo.yml` at the top of any section of a MCF
 * Specify the corresponding section in the base_mcf file

 Notes about nesting MCFs:

-* You can refer to one `base_mcf` per section of a MCF
+* One `base_mcf` per section of a MCF may be used
 * Multiple sections can refer to the same base_mcf file
 * When a parameter is defined in both the base_mcf file and the current MCF, it's always the current MCF that overwrites the base_mcf file
     * Note that if a parameter in the current MCF is a YAML list, the corresponding base_mcf list (if it exists) is entirely overwritten